neocham/wms_sku_manager/README.md

-Open the WMS_SKU_Manager in it you will find the real read me file for this project.
+Open the WMS_SKU_Manager in it you will find read me file for this project.